DirectoryTree/LdapRecord-Docs/laravel/v3/configuration.md

 php artisan vendor:publish --provider="LdapRecord\Laravel\LdapServiceProvider"
 ```

-The `ldap.php` file will then be created inside of your applications `config`, directory.
+The `ldap.php` file will then be created inside your applications `config`, directory.

-Inside the configuration file, setup your LDAP connections, or paste the following in your `.env` file to get started quicky:
+Inside the configuration file, set up your LDAP connections, or paste the following in your `.env` file to get started quicky:

 > Review the [LDAP configuration documentation](/docs/core/v2/configuration) to see what each option is used for.